Study guidance services

-The study psychologist provides services for students especially in problematic situations regarding studies, but also in other hard situations in life.
-You can find the study psychologist’s contact information from the University’s website.
+The study psychologist provides services for students especially in problematic situations regarding studies but also in other difficult situations in life.
+You can find the study psychologist’s contact information from the university’s website.

-Special arrangements can be granted for a student that has learning problems or an illness or a disability that affects studying.
-The special arrangements don’t affect the learning objectives of the courses or the degree, but instead they aim to support the students in reaching their goals.
-You can seek special arrangements from the University’s joint study support services.
+Special arrangements can be made for a student that has learning difficulties or an illness or a disability that affects studying.
+The special arrangements don’t affect the learning objectives of the courses or the degree but instead aim to support the students in reaching their goals.
+You can seek special arrangements from the university’s joint study support services.

-The student union, together with the University, operate tutor activity.
+The student union, together with the university, coordinate tutor activity.
 Especially at the beginning of the studies, your own tutor is the first person you can turn to.
-If your tutor cannot answer your question themselves, they will find someone who can.
+If your tutor can’t answer your question themself, they will find someone who can.
 Read more about tutoring here.

-Read about the services supporting student welfare here.
+Read about the services that support student well-being here.